Coplanar Antenna Design for Microwave Entangled Signals Propagating in Open Air: Conclusions Perspectives

 This works will impact the fields of quantum illumination and quantum sensing, with particular emphasis on the quantum radar, as well as any quantum communication protocol dependent on entanglement distribution in the microwave regime.

-\acknowledgements The authors are grateful to Kirill G. Fedorov, Frank Deppe, Benjamin Huard, and Shabir Barzanjeh for useful comments and discussions. \\ The authors acknowledge support from Spanish Government PGC2018-095113-B-I00 (MCIU/AEI/FEDER, UE) and Basque Government IT986-16.
-The authors also acknowledge support from the projects QMiCS (820505) and OpenSuperQ (820363) of the EU Flagship on Quantum Technologies, as well as the EU FET Open project Quromorphic (828826).
-This work is supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research (ASCR) quantum algorithm teams program, under field work proposal number ERKJ333.
+\acknowledgements The authors are grateful to Kirill G. Fedorov, Frank Deppe, Benjamin Huard, and Shabir Barzanjeh for useful comments and discussions. \\ The authors acknowledge financial support from Basque Government QUANTEK project from ELKARTEK program (KK-2021/00070), Spanish Ram\'on y Cajal Grant RYC-2020-030503-I and the project grant PID2021-125823NA-I00 funded by MCIN/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe'' and ``ERDF Invest in your Future'', as well as from QMiCS (820505) and OpenSuperQ (820363) of the EU Flagship on Quantum Technologies, and the EU FET-Open projects Quromorphic (828826) and EPIQUS (899368).